Philanthropy’s Quest for Equity: Past. Present. Future.

 This presentation will help you:

-- Understand historical context for equity in philanthropy to reach an individual and shared understanding of the future needs to advance equity.
+- Understand the historical context for equity in philanthropy to reach an individual and shared understanding of the future needs to advance equity.

 - Build confidence and patience in persisting in your individual and organization’s journey to advance equity.